 Urban Nature: Cas Holmes is interested in the issues relating to environment, place and the land.
-Trained in fine art she works in mixed media using found materials.
+Trained in fine art she works in mixed media using found materials in a process once described by a work colleague as 'extreme stitching'.
 At first glance, the materials and techniques she uses give the impression of something we 'already know', yet the artist is able to conjure up familiar images and associations and give them new meanings.
 I am influenced by the ideals of wabi-sabi, things often overlooked, details, worn surfaces and the beauty found in the transience of things imperfect.
 The intimacy of our gardens and homes, and the connection to our outside spaces, fields and pathways; 'stitch sketching' to capture a moment before it is gone.

 With a background in community arts, collaborative projects and installations are an important part of her practice.
 This includes exhibitions and educational work in museums and public venues in the UK and abroad.
 Her work processes are reflected in an article on textileartist and in her book 'The Found Object in Textile Art', (published by Batsford/Anova 2010 reprinted 3 times) Her second book, 'Connected Cloth,' co written with Anne Kelly, looks at aspects of collaboration in textile arts.
 (September 2013.)